iGardening Logo Large Transparent Background

 October marks the beginning of autumn, but it’s far from the end of your gardening season.
 This month offers the perfect opportunity to plant vegetable seeds that thrive in cooler temperatures.
 By sowing now, you’ll prepare your garden for a productive winter and an early spring harvest.

 With temperatures ranging from 8°C to 15°C (46°F to 59°F), October provides excellent conditions for hardy greens, root vegetables, and overwintering crops.
-Whether you’re planting directly into the soil, using a greenhouse, or taking advantage of a cold frame, there’s still plenty to grow.
+Whether planting directly into the soil, using a greenhouse, or taking advantage of a cold frame, there’s still plenty to grow.
 Adding fresh compost and mulch can help your soil retain warmth and nutrients during this transitional season.

 Lettuce – Winter